 Rollback

-Let's assume that all updates have been carried out and the automatic tests have failed.
-What should you do?
+Let’s assume that all updates have been carried out and the automatic tests have failed.
+What to do?
 Of course, backups can also be imported automatically.
 But this only works in three cases:

 Many developers know only too well that most of this is often not possible.
 Either SSH access is not available in the first place or there are timeouts due to a lack of resources on the server.